 Upwork allows startups and clients to communicate with freelancers on the platforms.
 On the other hand, the platform also lets freelancers take up skill tests to showcase their competency, and to attract more business.

-Just like Upwork provides value to both end-users of the platform and, the clients and the freelancers, for this revenue model to work, it is vital that your business caters to both sides.
+Just like Upwork provides value to both end-users of the platform and, the clients and the freelancers, for one of the best revenue models for startups to work, it is vital that your business caters to both sides.

 Peer-to-Peer Revenue Model Examples